Why a case for a Tamil Nadu community to stay on the Scheduled Caste list has become controversial

-Should the community popular known as Pallars in Tamil Nadu be considered Scheduled Caste?
+Should the community popularly known as Pallars in Tamil Nadu be considered Scheduled Caste?

 The Puthiya Tamizhagam political party does not believe so.
 Last week, the party led by K Krishnasamy held a one-day fast across several villages in the state reiterating its demand for six different sub-castes to be integrated under the single name of Devendra Kula Velalars and for these groups to be removed from the Schedule Caste list.